SlavkoMuzdeka/Portfolio-Analytics/README.md

 pip install -r requirements.txt
 ```

-This will install all of the required packages we selected within the `requirements.txt` file.
+This will install all of the required packages I selected within the `requirements.txt` file.

 #### Database Setup